zsiciarz/django-envelope/README.rst

 * ``form_class``: Which form class to use for contact message handling.
   The default (``ContactForm``) is often enough, but you can subclass it if you want, or even replace with a totally custom class.
-The only requirement is that your custom class has a ``send()`` method which should do... well, guess what.
-Stick to the default or its subclasses.
+The only requirement is that your custom class has a ``save()`` method which should send the message somewhere.
+Stick to the default, or its subclasses.

 * ``template_name``: Full name of the template which will display the form.
 By default it is ``envelope/contact.html``.